 If you have a complaint against a driver or an operator, we would advise you first to contact that person.
 If that does not work, please contact us.
 Please note we will only investigate complaints if they are submitted in writing or via email.

-Further information on central government proposals and policy for taxi licensing can be obtained from the web site of the Department for Transport (see link at the bottom of this page).
+Further information on central government proposals and policy for taxi licensing can be obtained from the web site of the Department for Transport (see link on this page).

-Information on proprietors/operators with licensed wheelchair accessible vehicles appears below.
+Information on proprietors/operators with licensed wheelchair accessible vehicles appears in the List of Wheelchair Accessible Vehicles.
 The inclusion of any details here is not an endorsement of any particular proprietor or operator by the Council.

 For more information, contact the Licensing Section: